gceboh/Style2Paints_V3_Turbo/README.md

 4. Visit `http://127.0.0.1:8232/` in your web browser.
 (Default server port has been changed.)

-# Under CPU Mode, Style2Paints V3 is much faster than V4.5
+# Performance comparison between V3 and V4.5 (CPU mode)

-I conducted a performance test.My hardware and software environment is as the following.
+I conducted a performance test.
+My hardware and software environment is as the following.
 Though a bit old, the relative difference in speed is meaningful.

 ```
 CPU: Intel Core i5 3230M